Manaswani96/MAT-Visor/README.md

 # Quantum Wavepacket Visualizations 🔭

 This repository showcases elegant visual simulations of key quantum mechanical phenomena using **MATLAB**.
-Each animation captures the mathematical beauty and dynamics of wavepackets — a core concept in quantum physics — making this an ideal resource for learners, researchers, and visual thinkers.
+Each animation captures the mathematical beauty and dynamics of wavepackets, a core concept in quantum physics, making this an ideal resource for learners, researchers, and visual thinkers.

 ---